-Many people are not comfortable discussing death, said Veronica Reyes, a funeral director at Cremation Society of Virginia in Richmond.
-Still, avoiding the topic can lead to bigger problems, particularly if you wait until your health is ailing.
+Many people are not comfortable discussing death, said funeral director Veronica Reyes.
+Still, avoiding the topic can lead to bigger problems, particularly if you wait until your health is failing.

-“Solidifying your burial or cremation arrangement plans now, with a cool and clear head, allows you to lock in a fixed price,” said Reyes.
+“Solidifying your burial or cremation arrangement plans now, with a cool and clear head, allows you to lock in a fixed price,” Reyes said.
 “Your loved ones will not have to worry about being burdened with confusing decisions and unexpected funeral costs.”